 Can lifestyle changes really make a difference?

 People who ticked all four healthy boxes gained an average of 14 years of life compared to people who did not do any of them.
-By the end of the study, they were less likely to have died from cancer or heart disease.
+By the end of the study, they were less likely to have died from any cause.